agalue/opennms-drift-aws/README.md

 * Private DNS through Route 53 for all the instances.

 For scalability, the clusters for Kafka, ES Data, Cassandra and ONMS UI can be increased without issues.
 That being said, the clusters for Zookeeper, and ES Master should remain at 3.
-Increasing the brokers on the AMQ cluster requires a lot more work, as the current design works on a active-passive fashion, as AMQ doesn't scale horizontally.

 **The way on which all the components should be configured relfect the best practices for production (except for the sizes of the EC2 instances).**